mfruz/exe.html/README.md

 # exe.html

-exe.html is my special project it is a fake console application
+<code>exe.html</code> is my special project.
+It is a fake console application.

 bouhou